kartoffelquadrat/MavenSnippetLibrary/docs/run.md

 ## Run Plugins and Commands

-To run a program you need to point to the launcher class.
+To run a program you need to have your ```pom.xml``` point to the desired launcher class.
-(There can also be programs with multiple launcher classes, but this corner case we deal with later.)
+There can also be programs with multiple launcher classes, but this corner case we deal with later.

 On top, the startup procedure is often also dependent on the framework or library you are using.
-Especially GUI and reflective libraries tend to overload the default ```javaagent``` and therefore also bring their own plugin.
+Especially GUI and reflective libraries tend to [overload the default ```javaagent```](https://www.baeldung.com/java-instrumentation#:~:text=In%20general%2C%20a%20java%20agent,javaagent%20parameter%20at%20JVM%20startup) and therefore also bring their own plugins that need to be added to the ```pom.xml```.

 ### Plugins

 Maven plugins, like [dependencies](dependencies/#the-classpath) are (once included in the ```pom.xml```) downloaded and added to the .m2 directory and classpath.
 However plugins are commonly compile-time dependencies, not run-time dependencies like libraries.
 Plugins merely target a modification of the default build and run process.

-In the [default ```pomx.ml```](minimalpom/#template) you already see an empty
+In the [default ```pom.xml```](minimalpom/#template) you already see an empty section for plugins:
 ```xml
         <plugins>
         </plugins>
 ```
-section.

 All xml snippets shown in the following go directly within these tags.